apiad/pydock/README.md

 ## Usage

 Run `pydock` to see all available commands, and run `pydock <command>` to see a small help for that command.

+## Roadmap

+### Planned

+- Add a `docker-compose.yml` file to environments to handle port bindings, volumes, etc.
+- Add a command to install dependencies inside the environment and commit/rebuild the image.

+### v0.0.1

+- Basic layout
+- Commands to create, list, and run a shell inside of environments.

 ## License and Contribution